Media Kit

 And improve he did – adding everything from a sophisticated enterprise resource planning system, to a 3-D cubing software that selects appropriately sized boxes for every package, to an A-frame automated dispensing system that can process up to 1,600 orders/hour, a pick-to-light system, hundreds of yards of automated conveyor and more.
 The changes have allowed the company to process 12,000 orders in an eight-hour day with 30 percent fewer people at an accuracy rate of 99.98 percent.

-In 2014, Leon added office supplies to his company’s product line.
+In 2014, he added office supplies to his company’s product line.
 Always striving to make things as simple for the customer as possible, the addition of office supplies offer customers (many of whom are small- or mid-sized businesses) the opportunity to purchase all of their office needs from one convenient website.

-Leon has always made an effort to give back to those in need and raise funds for important causes.
+He has always made an effort to give back to those in need and raise funds for important causes.
 Just a few examples of company-wide philanthropic campaigns he initiated include an annual company-wide Thanksgiving food drive, sponsoring less-fortunate families in the City of Long Beach and supporting breast cancer awareness by including the company in Revlon’s yearly “Breast Cancer Walk for a Cure.”

 An exciting and collaborative work environment is critical to LD’s success.
-Leon implemented an internal communications tool in 2012 to help the company communicate more effectively as well as get to know one another better on a personal level.
+He implemented an internal communications tool in 2012 to help the company communicate more effectively as well as get to know one another better on a personal level.
 This has proved to be an effective method of creating a working environment where people actually talk to one another.

-It is also not out of the ordinary for Leon to buy his entire staff lunch, spend thousands on prizes raffled during the company Christmas party, and engage without discrimination those who work under him – from the call center employee who has been there for one week to the director of marketing – he strives to make everyone feel welcomed, at ease and motivated to do their very best.
+It is also not out of the ordinary for him to buy his entire staff lunch, spend thousands on prizes raffled during the company Christmas party, and engage without discrimination those who work under him – from the call center employee who has been there for one week to the director of marketing – he strives to make everyone feel welcomed, at ease and motivated to do their very best.

 LD Products' Environmentally Friendly Approach